fttlov/JCAdvance/README.md

 Practical tip: Launch Phyphox, select Acceleration with g > Simple > place your smartphone on surface and put something under  the surface to achieve values close to "0" for the Accelerometer X and Y parameters.
 Don't forget to solve the problem with the camera module—for example, by using a case

   ### Software Calibration (correction) & Drift Prevention
   Due to imperfections in MEMS sensors (such as temperature drift—the sensor heating up), particularly in the Joy-Con controllers, a cumulative **gyroscope** drift effect may occur over time — a slight deviation from zero that manifests as random movement of the in-game camera.
 After the temperature rises during the first few minutes of a gaming session (due to the battery, the palm of the hand, or the crystal’s own heat generation) and then stabilizes, the drift generally stops increasing, but it needs to be compensated for.
-To do this JCAdvacne features a smart calibration system (by JibbSmart) to keep your gyro aiming perfectly accurate and eliminate cursor/stick drift <br>
+To do this JCAdvacne features a smart calibration system (by Jibb Smart) to keep your gyro aiming perfectly accurate and eliminate cursor/stick drift <br>

 ⚠️ Software corrections affects only the gyroscope sensor and works when the emulator is running